seung-lab/euclidean-distance-transform-3d/README.md

 Compute the Euclidean Distance Transform of a 1d, 2d, or 3d labeled image containing multiple labels in a single pass with support for anisotropic dimensions.

+### Use Cases

+1. Compute the distance transform of a volume containing multiple labels simultaneously and then query it using a fast masking operator.
+2. Convert the multi-label volume into a binary image (i.e. a single label) using a masking operator and compute the ordinary distance transform.

 ### Python Installation

 *Requires a C++ compiler*